glogiotatidis/pypodcaster/README.md

 Episodic images are supported by placing a jpg image with the same filename, title tag, or album name alongside the mp3 file.

-If album name is used, an image can carry across an entire series without the need to have one image per mp3 episode.
-If no jpg is provided, the episode defaults to the channel's cover image.
+If album name is used, the image will carry across an entire series.
+If no jpg is provided, the cover image will default to the channel's cover image set in `channel.yml`.

 #### Example